A Simple, Actionable, Effective Guide

 However, everyone may not be as lucky as I am!
 In the second half of 2021, 20 million-plus Americans quit their jobs.
 That’s almost the entire population of Australia.
 The majority of the workforce today is Gen-Z and Millennials.
-Their expectations and requirements of a job and workplace are very different from the traditional ideas of job security and a good salary.
+The younger generation’s expectations and requirements of a job and workplace are very different from the traditional ideas of job security and a good salary.
 So, in a world where opportunities are easy to find and create, how do you hold on to the talent you worked so hard to identify?

 The answer is quite simple.
 Ensure the talent you choose is choosing you, every day.
 Based on research and experience, here’s an alphabetical list of things put together just for you, as a guide to talent retention:

-The Actionable A-Z Dictionary of Talent Retention
+The Actionable A-Z Dictionary of Millennial Employee Retention

 Avoid micromanaging.
 Start trusting.